Balance Druid Midnight Talents Guide

 Class Talents

-There are a few talents that are actual DPS increases in the tree and they are: Nurturing Instinct, Lycara's Teachings, Starlight Conduit, Circle Of The Heavens, as well as Lore Of The Grove.
-These talents are must haves and should always be picked.
+There are a few talents that are actual dps increases in the tree, and they are: Nurturing Instinct, Lycara's Teachings, Starlight Conduit, Circle Of The Heavens, as well as Lore Of The Grove.
+These talents are must-haves and should always be picked.

-Defensive talents that you want to pick up are Thick Hide, Well-Honed Instincts, Aessina's Renewal, Oakskin, Improved Barkskin and Natural Recovery.
-All those are must haves in my opinion, giving you some much needed defensive value.
+Defensive talents that you want to pick up are Thick Hide, Well-Honed Instincts, Aessina's Renewal, Oakskin, Improved Barkskin, and Natural Recovery.
+All those are must-haves in my opinion, giving you some much-needed defensive value.
 Furthermore, selecting Frenzied Regeneration gives you an option to heal yourself if you ever need to shift into Bear Form.

 For the utility side of things there are quite a few things to be considered.
 We benefit from being a hybrid class in this regard, so a lot of our class tree is filled with solid utility options.
 Cyclone, Typhoon, Improved Stampeding Roar, Hibernate and Remove Corruption are examples of this.
-Here are examples of what builds I use for both Mythic+ and raid.

 For Mythic+